Category Archives: Horror

 Sweets to the Sweet: A

-Widower John Reid (Lee) moves into the house next along with his odd young daughter Jane (Chloe Franks).
+Widower John Reid (Lee) moves into the house next door along with his odd young daughter Jane (Chloe Franks).
 John hires former teacher Ann Norton (Nyree Dawn Porter) to tutor Jane.
-Ann bonds with Jane, she helps Jane get over a fear of fire.
+Ann bonds with Jane and helps her overcome a fear of fire.

-Ann suspects John of abusing Jane but is there more to the story?
-Why doesn’t he let Jane play with other children or toys and do his best to keep her isolated?
+Ann suspects John of abusing Jane, but is there more to the story?
+Why doesn’t he let Jane play with other children or with toys, and why does he do his best to keep her isolated?

 Is there something wrong with Jane?

-This is the best installment and has a resemblance to The Innocents (1961) featuring a governess and a spooky child.
-Viewers will find themselves switching alliances with the characters as the story rapidly moves along.
+This is the best installment and has a resemblance to The Innocents (1961), featuring a governess and a spooky child.
+Viewers will find themselves switching allegiances to the characters as the story moves quickly.

 The Cloak: B+